Why This Recipe Works

 2 tablespoons (30ml) fresh lemon juice from 1/2 lemon

 Fill a large bowl with cold water and stir in enough salt to make it salty like the sea (a 3% salt solution, by weight, is a good ratio).
 Add clams and let stand for 30 minutes.
 Lift clams from bowl and discard sandy water.
 Rinse out bowl and repeat this purging process until clams no longer release sand into the water (usually 2 to 3 purging cycles).
 Discard any clams that are gaping open and refuse to close when tapped.
-Set aside.
+Set clean clams aside.

-Heat 3 tablespoons (45ml) oil in a 12-inch skillet over medium-high heat until shimmering.
+Heat 3 tablespoons (45ml) oil in a deep 12-inch skillet over medium-high heat until shimmering.
 Add shallots, season lightly with salt, and cook, stirring occasionally, until shallots start to soften, about 5 minutes.
 Add garlic and red pepper flakes and cook, stirring constantly, until fragrant, about 30 seconds.

 Add clam juice and 2 cups (475ml) water to skillet and bring mixture to a boil over high heat.
 Add spaghetti and cook, stirring constantly for the first 30 seconds to prevent noodles from sticking and then stirring occasionally, until pasta begins to have some flexibility and is softened on the exterior, but well shy of al dente and still uncooked in the center, about 3 minutes less than the package directions.
 Add water in 1/4 cup (60ml) increments as needed to ensure pasta cooks evenly and doesn't stick to the bottom of the pan.